The Impact of Diet on Obesity-Related Diseases

 Furthermore, since humans have a limited capacity to store carbohydrates as energy, the excess storage and oxidation capacities are converted into fat by de novo lipogenesis (DNL).
 The liver plays a crucial role in glucose homeostasis by converting excess carbohydrate and excess gluconeogenic substrates to triacylglycerol.
 [16]

 The consumption of a (High Carbohydrate – Low Fat) diet may have different effects in younger populations than in middle-aged or older populations.
-In the study conducted by Huang X et al. 2011 the (High Carbohydrate – Low Fat) diet was reported to be associated with lower levels of HDL cholesterol in males and higher TG levels in females.
+In a study by Huang X et al. (2011), the High Carbohydrate Low Fat diet was associated with lower HDL cholesterol levels in males and higher TG levels in females.
 The results revealed that LPL-Ser447Stop and Hind III polymorphisms have different effects on serum glucose, insulin, and the lipid profile and that the response of serum lipids may be gender-specific.
 [17]

-The impact of low-carbohydrate diets of various fat content compared to (High Carbohydrate – Low Fat) diets have no advantage on metabolic parameters in obese adolescents, this includes weight loss, BMI, or body fat percentage.
+The impact of low-carbohydrate diets of various fat content compared to (High Carbohydrate – Low Fat) diets has no advantage on metabolic parameters in obese adolescents, including weight loss, BMI, or body fat percentage.
 [18]

 Limitations of Dietary Modifications

 A common problem with carbohydrate modification diets is the lack of consideration in the source of carbohydrates.
-Furthermore, restrict or overlook the importance of the intake of plant-based foods such as fruits, vegetables and whole-grain foods or fibre.
+Furthermore, the importance of consuming plant-based foods, including fruits, vegetables, whole grains, and fibre, is often overlooked or underestimated.
 [19]

-Importantly, fibre is the most important dietary substrate for the colonic microflora, as plant foods such as whole grains contain a multitude of indigestible constituents beneficial for gut health.
+Importantly, fibre is the most crucial dietary substrate for the colonic microflora, as plant foods such as whole grains contain a multitude of indigestible constituents beneficial for gut health.
 [19]

 Subsequently, low-carbohydrate diets have also been shown to be associated with a decline in stool weight and frequency of bowel movements.
-Increased stool bulk is associated with intestinal motility, and therefore increasing the frequency of bowel movements and shortening colonic transit time.
+Increased stool bulk is associated with intestinal motility, and therefore increases the frequency of bowel movements and shortens colonic transit time.

-This has been postulated to reduce the colonic epithelium to the exposure of potentially harmful agents, including mutagens, carcinogens and pro-carcinogens.
-Therefore, increasing the risks of harmful agents and bowel-related diseases.
+This has been postulated to reduce the colonic epithelium’s exposure to potentially harmful agents, including mutagens, carcinogens, and pro-carcinogens.
+Therefore, there is an increased risk of harmful agents and bowel-related diseases.

-Furthermore, it is believed that the fermentation of undigested proteins by the large-bowel microflora generates metabolites, such as ammonia, hydrogen sulfide, and phenols, which are potential cytotoxins and carcinogens.
+Furthermore, it is believed that the fermentation of undigested proteins by the large-bowel microflora generates metabolites, such as ammonia, hydrogen sulphide, and phenols, which are potential cytotoxins and carcinogens.
 [19]

 Fat is an important source of energy, facilitates the absorption of fat-soluble vitamins, and is essential for cellular development and function.
-Since essential fatty acids cannot be synthesized by humans and must be supplied within the diet.
+Humans cannot synthesise crucial fatty acids and must be supplied through the diet.
 A concerning issue with modifying fat composition diets is the undue importance of the n-6 and n-3 fatty acid ratio, as the current population intake of PUFA and especially n-3 PUFA are insufficient for optimal health.
 [3]

-Furthermore, the consumption of n-3 PUFAs eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) have demonstrated physiological benefits on blood pressure, heart rate, triglycerides, and anti-inflammatory effects, endothelial function, and cardiac diastolic function.
-In addition, DHA also plays a major role in the development of the brain and retina during foetal development.
+Furthermore, the consumption of n-3 PUFAs eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) has demonstrated physiological benefits on blood pressure, heart rate, triglycerides, anti-inflammatory effects, endothelial function, and cardiac diastolic function.
+In addition, DHA also plays a significant role in the development of the brain and retina during foetal development.
 [12]

 Conclusion

 The literature on (Low Carbohydrate - High Fat) diets or (High Carbohydrate - Low Fat) diets has revealed inconsistent results and potentially numerous unfavourable effects.
-Furthermore, much of the current research-reviewed overlook to examine the importance of nutrients and sources of fats, especially essential fatty acids in the diet.
+Furthermore, much of the current research reviewed overlooks examining the importance of nutrients and sources of fats, especially essential fatty acids.

-Likewise, in the quality of carbohydrates and quantity of protein with the importance of plant-based foods such as fruits, vegetables and whole-grain foods.
-Even though the short-term use of (Low Carbohydrate – High Fat) diets have been shown to result in weight loss.
+Likewise, in the quality of carbohydrates and quantity of protein, with the importance of plant-based foods such as fruits, vegetables and whole-grain foods.
+Even though the short-term use of (Low Carbohydrate – High Fat) diets has been shown to result in weight loss.

 The unlimited long-term clinical effects of these diets are essentially unknown.
-Therefore, increasing the risks, and probability in the morbidity and mortality of cardiovascular diseases, metabolic syndrome, and bowel-related or dietary-related diseases.
+Therefore, increasing the risks and probability of morbidity and mortality of cardiovascular diseases, metabolic syndrome, and bowel-related or dietary-related diseases.